-Discover the fascinating universe of Dragon Ball in a totally different way , fusing the energy of the anime with the unique charm of Studio Ghibli .
-Thanks to advances in Artificial Intelligence (AI), we can glimpse what the iconic Dragon Ball characters would look like if designed by the renowned animation studio.
+Discover the fascinating universe of Dragon Ball in a completely different way , fusing the energy of anime with the unique charm of Studio Ghibli .
+Thanks to advances in Artificial Intelligence (AI), we can glimpse what the iconic Dragon Ball characters would look like if drawn by the renowned animation studio.

-- Naruto: AI shows characters designed by Studio Ghibli
+- Naruto: AI showcases characters designed by Studio Ghibli

 - Kusuriya no Hitorigoto: Available to watch dubbed on Crunchyroll

-AI reveals what the Dragon Ball anime by Studio Ghibli would be like
+AI reveals what the Dragon Ball anime would look like under Studio Ghibli's direction

 Goku and Piccolo